AstroAir/QtForge/docs/getting-started/installation.md

 # Installation Guide

-This guide covers all the ways to install QtPlugin on different platforms and build systems.
+This guide covers all the ways to install QtForge on different platforms and build systems.

 ## Quick Installation